mnajjartabar/project/README.md

 |Garden City|15.99|13.25|100|71|157|
 |Gypsum  |23.98|20.6|142|104|194|

+Overall, RMSE and MAE oscillated between 6.6 to 20.6 mm showing a stable range of errors for the different condition.
+The average of SWC as well as the maximum and minimum presented an important variation that is not having an impact in the profile SWC predictions.
+In terms of error of the model the averge error is estimated in 10% that is aceptable taking into cosideration the number of parameters that is used to run the model.

+### Conclusions

+- The model succesfully estimated the profile soil water content for differents scenarios (soil, weather) across Kansas for most of the Mesonet stations.
+- Overall, RMSE and MAE oscillated between 8.9 to 20.6 mm and 6.6 to 18.4 mm respectively, meaning an error between 6 to 12% in the entire soil profile.
+- The model was able to capture the response for different rates of rainfall event during the season.
+-  For the stations were the model did not predict well, modifications in sub_surf_max parameter were done in order to achieve similar predictions to the other stations (data not showed)

+### Reproducible research

+- The data used in this study is available to download in https://github.com/prossini1/project
+- Appendix Supplementary material for reproducible analysis

 ## References
 Albergel, C., Rudiger, C., Pellarin, T., Calvet, J.-C., Fritz, N., Frois-sard, F., Suquia, D., Petitpa, A., Piguet, B., and Martin, E.(2008) From near-surface to root-zone soil moisture using an exponential filter: an assessment of the method based on in-situ observations and model simulations, Hydrol.
 Earth Syst.
 Sci., 12, 1323–1337,